zaxhutchinson/spiking_spielwiese/README.md

 Each Neuron object also has the capability to introduce random noise (uniform or normal) into its update method.

+## NT Struct
+Variables needed to initialize a new neuron object to particular prototype.

+NOTE: `baseline` provides a way to give a neuron object an always on current.

 ## Synapse Classes
 The Synapse class is an interface following the NVI pattern.
 Its client is the Neuron class and provides all the functionality required by that class.